lawrancej/CompilerDesign/index.md

 Intermediate representations
 ----------------------------
 ### What are intermediate representations?
+A common intermediate representation simplifies the construction of compilers supporting multiple source and target languages.

 ### What is a translator?

-Within a compiler, a translator converts an [abstract syntax tree](#what-is-an-abstract-syntax-tree) into an [intermediate representation](#what-is-are-intermediate-representations).
+A translator is a [compiler phase](#what-is-are-the-phases-of-a-compiler) which converts an [abstract syntax tree](#what-is-an-abstract-syntax-tree) into an [intermediate representation](#what-is-are-intermediate-representations).

 Optimization
 ------------